shiva2003397/Ivy-Homes-Assessment/README.md

 - getRating(s): This is a helper function used to extract and format the movie rating from a string.
 It parses the rating from the string and returns it in the format "X/10".

-- getReviews(id): This function fetches the top 10 reviews for a specific movie by its IMDb ID.
+- getReviews(id): This function fetches the top 10 latest reviews for a specific movie by its IMDb ID.
 It extracts review details like rating, content, and date, constructs a list of dictionaries containing this information, and returns it.